MicrosoftDocs/cpp-docs/docs/dotnet/for-each-in.md

 ---
 title: "for each, in"
-description: "C++/CLI for each, in statement description and examples." ms.date: 06/29/2023 ms.topic: "reference"
+description: "C++/CLI for each, in, statement descriptions and examples." ms.date: 06/29/2023 ms.topic: "reference"
 f1_keywords: ["cliext::foreach", "each_CPP", "in_CPP", "for each_CPP", "for each", "in"]